Bill-A/Detecting_Bias_in_AI/README.md

 * AI Bias in the news

-## Testing Generative Pre-trained Transformer (GPT) models
+## Some methods for testing Generative Pre-trained Transformer (GPT) models

-Testing models like ChatGPT for bias is an important aspect of ensuring that the AI is fair, ethical, and reliable.
-Bias in AI models can stem from various sources, primarily from the data they were trained on.
+Testing models for bias originating from the data they were trained on.

-**Here are some methods to test for bias in a GPT model:**

 1\. \*\*Input Variation\*\*: Test the model with a variety of inputs that have slight variations in terms of gender, ethnicity, age, or other